 This is in part due to the fact that these systems and computer platforms as a whole were initially created as a replication of a paper based, physical office.
 The affordances (Norman, 1988) from the physical to the digital helped and enabled a semi smooth transition.
-Man-computer symbiosis (Licklider, 1960) was the next expected development in cooperative interaction between man and electronic computers.
+‘Man-computer symbiosis’ (Licklider, 1960) was the next expected development in cooperative interaction between man and electronic computers.

 Some information must be presented simultaneously to all the men, preferably on a common grid, to coordinate their actions.
+(Licklider, 1960)

-The problem lies in the fact that most of the controls and display systems we interact with share a historical connection to the design choices made at Xerox PARC in the 1970s.
+The problem lies in the fact that most of the controls and display systems we interact with share a historical connection to the design choices made at Xerox Corporation Palo Alto Research Center, in the 1970s.

 We shape our tools and, thereafter, our tools shape us.
 (Culkin, 1967)

-Could digital tools be “born digital”?
+The status quo of the current systems has a shelf life that is coming to an end.
+The computing power and graphic processing units (GPUs) that drive our screens today are capable of performing many more complicated actions in terms of objects on screen and interactions which can undertaken be that swiping, pinching or detecting movements.
 Our own mental maps or schemas (Piaget, 1936) have been updated through our experiences and thus our learning is redefined.
 Can we start to consider and build on affordances that are native to the digital?

 As knowledge increases amongst mankind, and transactions multiply, it becomes more and more desirable to abbreviate and facilitate the modes of conveying information from one person to another, and from one individual to many.
 (Playfair, 1786)